collective/collective.shibboleth/README.rst

 Introduction
 ============

-Authentication integration layer for the Australian Access Federation (AAF) and Plone
+This package provides an integration layer for Plone for the `Australian Access Federation <http://aaf.edu.au>`_ (AAF), a Shibboleth-powered authentication federation.

 Features
 ========

 Generic
 -------

+The following features could and probably should be refactored into a general ``collective.shibboleth`` package.
+For the inclined, please contact us and we'll work through it together.

 * Embedded WAYF portlet (suitable for SWTICH-compatible Shibboleth Discovery Services (such as SWITCHaai, Australian Access Federation (AAF), and possibly